brevzin/cpp_proposals/2286_fmt_ranges/fmt-ranges.md

 The same question holds for sets as well as maps, it's just a question for whether `std::set<int>{1, 2, 3}` prints as `[1, 2, 3]` (i.e. as any other range of `int`) or `{1, 2, 3}`?

 If we print `map`s as any other range of pairs, there's nothing left to do.
 If we print `map`s as associations, then we additionally have to answer the question of how user-defined associative containers can get printed in the same way.
-Hold onto this thought for a minute.
+This paper proposes printing the standard library maps as `{1: 2, 3, 4}` and the standard library sets as `{1, 2, 3}`.

 ### `char` and `string` (and other string-like types) in ranges or tuples